 Chapter VI: Combat

-In order to regenerate hit-points, it is necessary to first treat one's wounds and then rest for at least eight hours.
+Hit-points can be recovered by several means.
+The usual method is to treat one's wounds and rest for at least eight hours, restoring one hit-point per day of sufficient rest.
 Flesh wounds must be cleaned and bandaged, broken bones must be set, missiles must be dislodged from the body, medicines must be administered.
 Should one rest without first addressing one's injuries, one heals at a rate of one hit-point per week.
-Should one take proper medical action, one heals at a rate of one hit-point per day.
-Certain herbal brews and pastes can hasten the rate of regeneration.
+One might also recover hit-points through magical or miraculous means, such as a cleric's laying on of hands.
+Certain herbal remedies can quicken the rate of hit-point regeneration, but, unlike magical healing, still require a period of rest.

 Weapon Reach